Fine-grained Few-shot Recognition by Deep Object Parsing: Related Work

 {\bf Few-Shot Classification (FSC).} Modern FSC methods can be classified into three categories: metric-learning based, optimization-based, or data-augmentation methods.
 Methods in the first category focus on learning effective metrics to match query examples to support.
 Prototypical Network \cite{snell2017prototypical} utilizes euclidean distance on feature space for this purpose.
 Subsequent approaches built on this by improving the image embedding space \cite{ ye2020few,das2021importance,afrasiyabi2021mixture,zhou2021binocular,rizve2021exploring} or focusing on the metric \cite{sung2018learning, wang2019simpleshot, bateni2020improved, simon2020adaptive, li2020boosting, wertheimer2021few, fei2021z, zhang2020deepemd, zhang2021prototype}.
 Some recent methods have also found use of graph based methods, especially in transductive few shot classification \cite{chen2021eckpn, yang2020dpgn}.
 Optimization based methods train for fast adaptation using a few parameter updates with the support examples \cite{finn2017model,baik2021meta,li2017meta,lee2019meta,rajeswaran2019meta,liu2018meta}.
 Data-augmentation methods learn a generative model to synthesize additional training data for the novel classes to alleviate the issue of insufficient data \cite{li2020adversarial,schwartz2018delta,wang2018low,xu2021variational}.

 \textbf{Fine-grained FSC.} In fine-grained few-shot classification, different classes differ only in finer visual details.
 An example of this is to tease apart different species of birds in images.
 The approaches mentioned above have been applied in this context as well \cite{li2019revisiting, sun2020few, li2020bsnet, xu2021variational}. \cite{li2019revisiting} proposes to learn a local descriptor and an image-to-class measure to capture the similarity between objects. \cite{wang2021fine} uses a foreground object extractor to exclude the noise from background and synthesize foreground features to remedy the data insufficiency.
 BSNet \cite{li2020bsnet} leverages a bi-similarity module to learn feature maps of diverse characteristics to improve the model's generalization ability.
 Variational feature disentangling (VFD) \cite{xu2021variational}, a data-augmentation method, is complementary to ours.
 It disentangles the feature representation into intra-class variance and class-discriminating information to emphasize the inter-class differences, and generates additional features for novel classes to mitigate data scarcity at test-time.
+TDM\cite{lee2022task} applies channel-wise attention to represent different classes with sparse vectors while we decompose a object into meaningful parts with vectors.

 In addition, prior works on attention has been found to be effective both in few-shot learning and its fine-grained version.
 This approach seeks to extract most discriminative image features and ignore background information irrelevant to object class \cite{jiang2020few, zhu2020multi, lifchitz2021few, kang2021relational}.
 In related work, \cite{cao2020concept} propose training fixed masks on feature space, and leveraging outputs from each mask for FSC.